allegro/bigflow/docs/e2e_testing.md

 No matter how you run the test case, the mixin ensures that each test runs in a fresh process.
 The only exception to that rule is the PyCharm debugging mode (PyCharm debugger doesn't handle spawned processes).

-To run the test, put it into the generated project: `test/btc_aggregates_df_bq.py`.
-The workflow utilizes a real GCP resources, so you need to provide your project id and a Google Cloud Storage bucket id.
+The workflow utilizes a real GCP resources, so if you want to run it, you need to provide your project id and a Google Cloud Storage bucket id.
 To do that, fill the following placeholders which you can find in the workflow code:

 * `'put-your-project-id-here'`
 * `'put-your-google-cloud-storage-bucket-here'`

-Next, run the test: `python -m test.btc_aggregates_df_bq`.

 ## Testing BigQuery implementation